nashville-software-school/bangazon-inc/book-1-orientation/chapters/ENTHUSIASTIC_MOOSE.md

 ### Phase 1

-1. Use the `dotnet` command to create a new .NET console application, and then change to the project directory
+1. From your workspace directory, use the `dotnet` command to create a new .NET console application, and then change to the project directory

    ```sh
    dotnet new console -o EnthusiasticMoose